stanislavb/en.coven.nu/characters/index.md

 There exists a strict hierarchy within a coven.
 Even though only the Supreme and the Seconds receive an official title the timing which you entered a coven is reflected in your status.
 New arrivals are often referred to as juniors and the older members are their seniors.
 Disrespecting the hierarchy can have dire consequences.
 Seconds usually leave punishment of juniors up to the seniors.

 *The majority of roles at this larp will be juniors, newly arrived.
-Some will be seniors and these roles will have some additional responsibilities.
-Some of the seniors will be casted, all the juniors will be lotted.*
+The senior roles will have some additional responsibilities.
+Some of these seniors will be casted, all the juniors will be lotted.*

 ## The Household